-When it comes to buying a vehicle, you really want one you can trust.
+When it comes to buying a car, you really want one you can rely on.

 We recommend a sensible balance between style, comfort and reliability in your first car.
 It's easy to get sucked in by looks and gadgetry, but don't forget the basics.